univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 Every logged in user can change their own password by opening the menu via the hamburger icon in the top right corner and selecting :menuselection:`User settings --> Change password`.
-The change is performed directly via the PAM stack (see :ref:`computers-Authentication-PAM`) and is then available centrally for all services.
+The change is performed directly via the PAM stack (see :ref:`computers-authentication-pam`) and is then available centrally for all services.

 .. _user-management-password-changes-by-users-self-service: